czi-catalystproject/czi-catalystproject.github.io/.github/ISSUE_TEMPLATE/add-a-new-blog-post-to-the-website.md

 ---
-name: Add a blog post
+name: Add a new blog post to the website
 about: Use this issue to add a new blog post to the Catalyst Project blog.
 title: ''
-labels: ''
+labels: enhancement
-assignees: jnywong, katiepratt
+assignees: jnywong, katiepratt, LouWoodley, SLLDeC, Tajuddeen1

 ---